-One can only imagine what Melville would say today!
-The United States is the most diverse society on earth.
-That diversity can be seen in cities and towns, schools and businesses, community groups, and houses of worship all across the land.
+The diversity of life in the United States can be seen in cities and towns, schools and businesses, community groups, and houses of worship all across the land.
 Consider the following:

-- There are 195 nations in the world, and every one of them has someone living in the United States. - Nearly 50 percent of the people in Miami were born outside the United States. - More than 55 million people in the United States speak a language other than English at home.
+- There are 195 nations in the world, and every one of them has someone living in the United States. - Houston has two radio stations that broadcast solely in Vietnamese and a daily newspaper that prints in Chinese. - Nearly 60 percent of the people in Miami were born outside the United States. - More than 47 million people in the U.S. speak a language other than English at home.

 These kinds of developments are not limited to the United States.
 We live in an age of international multiculturalism.
-The Internet allows for instant communication around the world.
+The Internet allows for instant communication everywhere around the world.
 CNN is broadcast to more than 1 billion people globally.
-Social media connect people across ancient boundaries.
-Despite political, social, and religious differences, all nations are becoming part of a vast global network.
+International air travel has made national boundaries almost meaningless.
+All nations are becoming part of a vast global village.
 For example:

-- There are 82,000 transnational corporations around the world, and they account for one-third of the world's economic output. - McDonald's sells twice as many hamburgers and French fries abroad than it does in the United States; Nike makes 63 percent of its sales through exports. - France has as many Muslims as practicing Catholics; radio CHIN in Toronto, Canada, broadcasts in 31 languages.
+- There are 77,000 transnational corporations around the world, and they account for more than 30 percent of the world's economic output. - McDonald's sells twice as many hamburgers and French fries abroad than it does in the United States; Nike makes 63 percent of its sales through exports.

+- France has as many Muslims as practicing Catholics; radio CHIN in Toronto, Canada, broadcasts in 31 languages. - In Geneva, Switzerland, there are so many people from around the world that nearly 60 percent of the school population is non-Swiss.